rails/rails/guides/source/configuring.md

 * `config.reload_classes_only_on_change` enables or disables reloading of classes only when tracked files change.
 By default tracks everything on autoload paths and is set to true.
 If `config.cache_classes` is true, this option is ignored.

-* `config.secret_token_key` used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
-Applications get `config.secret_token_key` initialized to a random key in `config/initializers/secret_token.rb`.
+* `config.secret_key_base` used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
+Applications get `config.secret_key_base` initialized to a random key in `config/initializers/secret_token.rb`.

 * `config.serve_static_assets` configures Rails itself to serve static assets.
 Defaults to true, but in the production environment is turned off as the server software (e.g. Nginx or Apache) used to run the application should serve static assets instead.
 Unlike the default setting set this to true when running (absolutely not recommended!) or testing your app in production mode using WEBrick.
 Otherwise you won´t be able use page caching and requests for files that exist regularly under the public directory will anyway hit your Rails app.